-I love fall and all the fun things you get to do including fun fall special education activities.
+I love fall and all the fun things you get to do including fun fall activities.
 Mostly, since I’m from Florida, I just like the cooler weather.
 But now that Labor Day has passed, it’s time to starting thinking about pumpkins, apples and changing leaves.

 Now it’s time to break out the fall activities and work our way to Halloween.
 I’ll address Thanksgiving activities later before I review winter.

 *Oh, and there’s a freebie at the end of this post!

 I love to change out materials in a classroom with themes.
 For many of the students I work with, seasons work well for rotating materials / themes.
 They benefit from the longer periods of repetition of materials to be able to really master a skill.
 Consequently, I make resources that follow the seasons.

 I’ll start with interactive books.
 In the set there are 5 books.
 Four books are illustrated with clip art and 1 with photos.
 As with all of my seasonal interactive books, they have the opportunity to find the word, find the picture or find both to fill in or complete a sentence.

 The photo book, What Happens in Fall, focuses on what happens in fall.
 It focuses on fall nouns including sunflowers, coat, acorn, pumpkin, turkey, candy corn, orchard, and leaves.
 It includes Halloween-candy corn and Thanksgiving-turkey.

 Let’s Go Apple Picking has 2 versions of matching vocabulary—one with color cards for the apple colors and one with matching colored apples.
 You can choose which makes the most sense for your learners based on whether they can match non-identical picture to picture.

 Going to a Football Game includes vocabulary associated with a football game: Cheerleaders, referee, touchdown, field goal, team, coaches, field, and helmet.